Home | Manufacturers | Resources | Storefront | FAQs | About

 The previous generation of formatting is DD or "double-density".
 It maps out just 720 KB on a nearly identical disk.
 You can often use either HD or DD disks as long as they're formatted correctly.
 Although their recording surfaces are formulated differently, there's no harm in trying to substitute media.

-At first, single-sided drives were more reliable because they have only one movable recording head.
+At first, single-sided disk drives were more reliable because they have only one movable recording head.
 Double-sided drives have two movable heads, one above and one below the disk, making them more susceptible to crosstalk.
-But by the mid 1980's most drives took double-sided double-density disks, called DSDD or 2DD.
+But by the mid 1980's most drives accepted double-sided double-density disks, called DSDD or 2DD.

-A second notch, on the disk's right, indicates that it's high-density.
-Some drive units and operating systems, however, don't have a sensor to check for this right-hand notch.
+A second notch, on the right side, tells the drive that the disk is high-density.
+Not all drive units and operating systems have a sensor to check for this right-hand notch, however.

-The KorgŪ X3 synthesizer, for example, will accept disks with or without the right-hand notch.
-But the Windows operating system won't treat a disk as double-density if it has the notch.
-You must put tape over the right-hand notch of an HD floppy to fool Windows into treating it like an older disk.
+For example, the Korg® X3 synthesizer accepts disks with or without the HD notch.
+But Microsoft® Windows® won't treat a disk as double-density if the notch is present.
+You must put tape over the HD notch to fool Windows into treating it like an older disk.
 Any tape is okay as long as it blocks light.

 Density Notch on the Disk's Right Edge Taped Density Notch, Rear View